AirtestProject/Airtest/README.rst

 Example
 -------

-Airtest aims at providing platform independent api, so that you can write test once and run test on different devices.
+Airtest aims at providing platform independent API, so that you can write test once and run test on different devices.

 1. Using `connect_device`_ API you can connect to any android device or windows application.